mickmed/express-api-ci/README.md

 ## Continuous Integration

+We will now setup Continuous Integration (CI).
+The idea is that anytime we push changes to GitHub, it will kickoff a build of our project on Travis CI with the latest changes.
+Travis CI will run our tests and either pass or fail the tests.
+Additionally, we will integrate [Coveralls](https://coveralls.io) to check test coverage on our codebase - the idea is that all new features we push up to GitHub should be paired with a Unit Test.

+Ok enough words, let's start by integrating [Travis CI](https://travis-ci.org).

-Create an account at [Travis CI](https://travis-ci.org).
+1. First you will need to signup at [Travis CI](https://travis-ci.org).

-Make sure you have pushed all changes up to GitHub.
+2. Make sure you have pushed all changes up to GitHub.

-Once you've created an account with Travis CI, add your repo.
+3. Once you've created an account with Travis CI, add your repo.

-Activate your repo.
+4. Activate your repo.

+Now we need to setup the [Travis CI](https://travis-ci.org) config file:

 ```sh
 touch .travis.yml
 ```

+Add the following to .travis.yml:

 ```yml
 language: node_js